The Singleton

 ---

-At 8 a.m. the next morning Jeff's work email pinged with a formal notice. *Dear Mr. Zhang, as part of our commitment to employee wellbeing, you have been scheduled for a comprehensive neurological evaluation.
-This is standard procedure for employees flagged under our Cognitive Wellness Protocol.
+At 8 the next morning his work email pinged with a formal notice. *Dear Mr. Zhang, as part of our commitment to employee wellbeing, you have been scheduled for a comprehensive neurological evaluation under our Cognitive Wellness Protocol.
 Your appointment is Friday, April 19, at 4:00 p.m.
 Attendance is mandatory.
 Failure to comply will result in administrative leave.*

 He read it twice.
 He did not reply.

-He called Marcus Meridian from the payphone in the parking garage that afternoon.
+That afternoon he called Marcus Meridian from the payphone in the parking garage.

 "Marcus."